wangbingjie/blast/docs/developer_guide/dev_installing_packages.rst

 New dependencies
 ================

-Blast and all it's associated services are run in `Docker <https://www.docker.com/>`_ containers.
+Blast and all its associated services are run in `Docker <https://www.docker.com/>`_ containers.
 This allows the application to be portable.
 You may be working on some code that requires you to add a new Python package.
 To add this dependency, you have to do two things.